Creating Charts with FME | ChartGenerator

 Introduction

-Charts are an excellent way to visually communicate data that would otherwise be presented in a text-based format.
+Charts are an excellent way to visually communicate data that would otherwise be presented in text.
 Colour, chart type, and labels can be customized to make data appear in an attractive way to your client or target audience.

 The best type of chart to use depends on the nature of the data: Pie Charts are best for displaying data that is shared among a total, such as budget allowances and election results; Bar Charts are best for comparing data spread across categories, such as monthly sales for different departments; Histograms or Scatter Plots are best for showing the distribution of data over one or two variables and can help to identify correlations.